giselaortt/clothing-pattern-classifier/README.md

 # Image Classifier for clothing patterns

 Applying the concepts I learned from kaglle course on computer vision.
-I took this small just to practice a bit.
+I took this small problem just to practice a bit.

 ### Data:
 the data was forked from here https://github.com/lstearns86/clothing-pattern-dataset